seanturner/draft-turner-ccmib/draft-turner-ccmib.md

 used in the document are defined in the IANA Private Enterprise Number (PEN) ccmib arc (34493).

-RFC EDITOR:
-: Please delete the following note prior to publication

-NOTE:
-: "cpsg" is undergoing a name change to "ccmib".

 Security Considerations  {#security}
 =======================